henesy/kfs-9front/README.md

 # kfs -- disk file system

+This is a port of kfs(4) and its relevant utilities to 9front from 9legacy.

 Kfs is the venerable Plan 9 file server.
 Kfs is superceded by cwfs on 9front.

 The port exists primarily to facilitate data extraction from systems which use or used kfs at some point within history.

-This port has had auth removed to leave it as a future project.
+This port has had auth removed and is left as an exercise to the reader.

 ## Build